“Teamwork makes the dreamwork.”

 In others, you might have different teams collaborating for completely new purposes.
 If you’ve just begun building your internal knowledge base, for example, you’ll want to have all hands on deck when developing knowledge assets for all to use.

-(It’s also worth mentioning that creating standardized operating procedures for cross-team collaboration will ensure said collaboration only happens when it adds value to the company.
+(It’s also worth mentioning that creating an SOP that discusses workflow for cross-team collaboration will ensure said collaboration only happens when it adds value to the company.
 In other words, your teams need to know when it’s not all that necessary to collaborate on a certain task.)

 At any rate, the key points to define when developing these standardized practices are: